rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/pegin/ledger.md

 > - The minimum amount to send to perform a pegin operation is **0.005 BTC**, any amount less than this throws an error message: **“You cannot send that amount of BTC, you can only send a minimum of 0.005 BTC”**.
 > - The minimum amount to send to perform a pegout operation is **0.004 RBTC**, any amount less than this throws an error message: **“You cannot send that amount of BTC, you can only send a minimum of 0.005 BTC”**.

-> - Note that the amount sent in BTC is the same amount to be received in RBTC on the RSK network.
+> - Note that the amount sent in BTC is the same amount to be received in RBTC on the Rootstock network.

 **Step 6: Enter address**

 To enter an address, we are provided with two options:

-- (1) Manually enter or copy and paste an RSK compatible address.
+- (1) Manually enter or copy and paste an Rootstock compatible address.
 See [Account based addresses](/rsk/architecture/account-based/)
 - (2) Connect to a software wallet.
 E.g, Metamask.
 Here, the address is automatically filled in by the account that is connected to your metamask wallet.

 ![Enter address](/assets/img/guides/two-way-peg-app/11-enter-address.png)

 **Tips:**

-> - Use the [address verifier](/kb/verify-address-ownership/) to verify if an address is RSK-compatible and can be used to perform a peg in a transaction.
+> - Use the [address verifier](/kb/verify-address-ownership/) to verify if an address is Rootstock-compatible and can be used to perform a peg in a transaction.
-> - Use the [Metamask-RSK](https://metamask-landing.rifos.org/) tool to automatically connect to RSK mainnet or [manually connect metamask to the RSK mainnet or testnet](/guides/quickstart/browser/).
+> - Use the [Metamask-Rootstock](https://metamask-landing.rifos.org/) tool to automatically connect to Rootstock mainnet or [manually connect metamask to the Rootstock mainnet or testnet](/guides/quickstart/browser/).

 **Step 6a: Click on Connect Wallet**